 Wendy and Lawrence decided to become foster carers because Wendy’s parents had always fostered.
-In fact, their first ever placement was a girl who had also been fostered by her parents, so Wendy felt like it was a good transition, both for the foster child but also for her as she began her fostering career.
+In fact, their first-ever placement was a girl who had also been fostered by her parents, so Wendy felt like it was a good transition, both for the foster child and for her as she began her fostering career.

 Wendy quickly realised that her heart was in helping vulnerable young women, so for the last 13 years she has specialised in that area, however, over the years they have fostered children from the ages of 2 up to 17 and they still have contact with most of them.

 ‘I feel very knowledgeable and proud of my input.
 I think over the years, I’ve done so much learning and now other foster carers and parents often ask for my opinion on how to handle situations.

 I still have contact with the majority of the children and I’m now a foster grandparent to two of them.
 I was also asked to be their birthing partner, which was quite incredible.